 The success of your email marketing campaign ultimately begins with the size and quality of your mailing list database.
 If you have access to a large number of past customers, or people who are interested in your business and keen to receive your emails, then you will have far more success than if your database is old and out of date, or contains people who are no longer interested in your business or products.

 To build a successful email marketing campaign, you should start by making sure that you have the best possible mailing list at your disposal.
 You should be aiming to capture email addresses and consent to receive emails from your existing customers, your followers on social media, visitors to your website and other people who interact with your business in some way.

 A key advantage of building your own email list is that you own it.
 Compare this to social media, where the ground can shift.
 For example, Facebook controls how effectively you can reach those who have liked your business Facebook page.
-Facebook has recently made changes that dramatically reduce the organic reach of posts from business pages, which in turn means that businesses need to pay for advertising to achieve the same reach on Facebook that they could previously achieve for free.
-At this point in time, an average of 6% of followers on a business page are likely to see your posts on Facebook.
-Using email marketing enables you to sidestep the gatekeepers and speak with your customers directly.
+Facebook is renowned for changing the game for post views, with a sub 10% average of followers on a business page likely to see your posts on Facebook.
+Using email marketing enables you to sidestep the gatekeepers and speak with your customers, using your brand language directly.

 Popular email newsletter platforms

 Two particularly popular platforms that are powerful and easy to use are MailChimp and Campaign Monitor.
 You may have seen their branding at the foot of newsletters you’ve received, even from major companies.
 There are distinct advantages to using products like MailChimp and Campaign Monitor, such as: